lampepfl/progfun-wiki/ScalaTutorial.md

 In Scala there exists a special kind of class named `case` classes.
 You will learn about case classes during the course.

 Classes in Scala cannot have static members.
-You can use objects (see below) to achieve similar functionalities as with static members in Java.
+You can use objects (see below) to achieve similar functionality as with static members in Java.

 ### Traits